-In the early 1800s, fire ravaged the building and it was largely forgotten about.
-Eventually it was unearthed and entrusted to the care of Heritage England, as it is considered one of the last great remnants of medieval London.
+In the early 1800s, a fire ravaged the building and it was largely forgotten about.
+Eventually, it was unearthed and entrusted to the care of Heritage England, as it is considered one of the last great remnants of medieval London.

 Read More: Fun Facts About London